somali-nlp/somali-dialect-classifier/docs/reference/filters.md

 Enriches metadata with topic markers based on lexicon matching.
 Previously named `dialect_heuristic_filter` (renamed in Phase B, 2025-11-13).

-**Important**: This filter performs **topic classification**, not dialect detection.
-It uses lexicon-based matching to identify subject matter (sports, politics, economy, etc.).
-The metadata field names include "dialect" for backward compatibility, but semantically represent topics.
+**Important**: This filter performs **topic-based enrichment using lexicon matching**, not dialect classification.
+It identifies subject matter (sports, politics, economy, etc.) and adds metadata about matched terms.
+True dialect labels will come from supervised annotation in Stage 2.

 #### Signature